microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 title: IReactContext
 ---

-The IReactContext is given to native modules to communicate with other native modules, views, application, and the ReactNative instance.
+The `IReactContext` object is given to native modules to communicate with other native modules, views, application, and the React Native instance.

 It has the same lifetime as the React instance.
-When the React instance is reloaded or unloaded, the IReactContext is destroyed.
+When the React instance is reloaded or unloaded, the `IReactContext` is destroyed.

 - Use the Properties to share native module's data with other components.
 - Use the Notifications to exchange events with other components.
-- Use CallJSFunction to call JavaScript functions, and EmitJSEvent to raise JavaScript events.
+- Use `CallJSFunction` to call JavaScript functions, and `EmitJSEvent` to raise JavaScript events.

 # Reference